-For oil and gas assets, the expected future cash flow estimation is based on a number of factors, variables and assumptions, the most important of which are estimates of reserves, future production profiles, commodity prices and costs.
+For the Group's impairment test of assets with indicators of impairment and assets with goodwill, management prepares the cash flow forecast based on the economic life of individual assets (each field is considered a separate asset/cash generating unit).
+The expected future cash flow estimation is based on a number of factors, variables and assumptions, the most important of which are estimates of reserves, future production profiles, commodity prices and costs.